DefNu1l/confparse/README.md

 On success, configinit returns a pointer to an array of structs containing the `key` and the `value` of the current entry.
 If it fails, it will print a message to stderr with a hint to the failure.

+`configgetvalue`

+Parameters:
+- `session`: pointer to loaded session
+- `entry`: key to get the value from
+- `count`: number of entries (lines)

+Description:

+configgetvalue will query the value in the main array to find the corresponding value.
+When the entry is found, it will return the value.

+Return value:

+If the call fails, configgetvalue returns NULL.
+Otherwise, the value of the specified entry is returned.

 `configcleanup`

 Parameters: